 If your home has an irrigation system you will most likely be tied into a reclaimed water system as well which will be an additional charge on your water bill, however it’s billed at a lower rate than our precious clean, potable, drinkable and refreshing tap water.
 There’s also a chance that your house will be pulling from a well and you won’t have an additional charge for your irrigation.
 This is something you’ll find out during a home inspection.

-You’ll want to reach out to the city about a week before closing just to be safe.
+You’ll want to set up your water turn on here about a week before closing.
 It can be done in a couple days typically but better be safe than sorry.

 If you’ve ever been to a Tampa Bay Lightning game you might’ve seen the Tesla coil they fire off when the Lightning score, it’s pretty awesome!
 Check out this video below to see it in action.